 Our ability to control costs and expenses relating to our operations affects our profitability.
 With the expansion of our business, we expect our operating cost and expenses to continue to increase, including employee compensation and benefits, marketing and branding and other costs and expenses.
 The salary level in the fintech industry in and outside China has generally increased in recent years, and we offer competitive wages and other benefits to recruit and retain quality professionals.
 Employee compensation and benefits (excluding share-based compensation) increased from US\$11.6 million in 2017 to US\$21.5 million in 2018, and further increased to US\$31.7 million in 2019.
 In addition, we utilize various marketing tools, including branding on online channels, collaborating with business partners, hosting branding events and circulating branding materials, to attract new customers, retain our existing customers and increase our revenues.
 Our marketing and branding expenses were US\$6.3 million, US\$10.5 million and US\$7.1 million in 2017, 2018 and 2019, respectively, accounting for 37.1%, 31.4% and 12.1%, respectively, of our total revenues for the same periods.
-Despite the increases in operating cost and expenses.
+Despite the increases in operating cost and expenses, the marginal costs for the business expansion have been decreasing and the growth of our revenues has greatly outpaced the increase in operating cost and expenses.
 If we are unable to operate in a cost-effective manner, our results of operations may be negatively impacted.